winesapOS/winesapOS/README.md

 ##### Secure Image

-If using the secure image, the default LUKS encryption key is `password` which should be changed after the first boot.
-The first-time setup resizes the partition before it forces entering a new password, because the default password is required to unlock the partition for it to be resized.
-Automatic TPM unlock is not used because it is not a portable solution.

 The user account password for `winesap` and `root` are the same as the username.
 Both users are set to have their passwords expire immediately.
 Upon first login, you will be prompted to enter a new password.
 Here is how to change it:

 1. Enter the default password of `winesap`.